Nischal213/Nischal-s-A-Level-Project/README.md

                         hold_password = password
                         place_holder_box.delete(0, END)
                         place_holder_box2.delete(0, END)
+                        #The button is disabled then enabled again to prevent python from immediately getting
+                        #The user's input as in the code above I have emptied both message boxes so
+                        #python would get the empty inputs and display an error message because of my validation
                         button['state'] = 'disabled'
                         root.after(100, clear_box, error_message, button)
             if question_number == 2:
+                #function to check if a sting has any special characters
                 def has_special_chars(str):
                     for i in str:
                         if i in string.punctuation:
                             return True
                     else:
                         return False

+                #function to check if an email string is valid
                 def email_validator(str):
                     if has_special_chars(str):
+                        #checks if the email string contains at least 1 '.' and only 1 '@'
                         if str.count('.') != 0 and str.count('@') == 1:
+                            #checks if there is anything before the '@' symbol
                             before_at_symbol = len(str[:str.index('@')])
+                            #checks if there is anything after the '@'symbol
                             after_at_symbol = len(str[str.index('@') + 1:])
                             if before_at_symbol > 0 and after_at_symbol > 0:
                                 return True